Sharatdevadiga/crypto-dashboard/README.md

     ![Horizontal Bar chart - With 1Month Data](./screenshots/barH1Month.png)
     ![](./screenshots/2.%20Data_Visualization2.png)

-3. Coin Exchange and Portfolio- With coin Exchange block you can know exchange rate between different coins.
-And with portfolio, you can visualize the M.cap% of top 4 crypto currencies.
+3. Coin Exchange and Portfolio- With a coin Exchange block you can know the exchange rate between different coins.
+And with a portfolio, you can visualize the M.cap% of the top 4 cryptocurrencies.

     a.
 CoinExchange
     ![Coin Exchange](./screenshots/CoinExchange.png)